 Emotional Intelligence and Sales Coaching

 Emotional Intelligence and Social Intelligence are closely related.
-Emotional Intelligence is the self-mastery that enables leaders to deal with their own responses in business interactions.
+Emotional Intelligence is the self-mastery that enables sales leaders to deal with their own responses in business interactions.
 Emotional Intelligence guides a leader’s thinking and behavior.

 Social Coaching With Social Intelligence